Knife recovered from Westmont Hilltop Elementary student; third incident this month

 The matter was handled by building administrators and the school police officer before being handed over to local law enforcement for further investigation, according to a district statement.

-Thomas Mitchell, superintendent, said there was no danger to students or employees.
-But Mitchell called on the district community for assistance in curbing such incidents.
+Superintendent Thomas Mitchell said there was no danger to students or employees, but he called on the district community for assistance in curbing such incidents.

 "We need help from our parents to make sure students do not have access to weapons or anything else we don't want them to bring into the schools," he said.